Madonna impersonator

 A Madonna impersonator is an entertainer who impersonates American singer-songwriter Madonna.
-Professional Madonna impersonators have existed at least since the mid-1980s, and sometimes are sorted as "tribute acts".
+Professional or dedicated Madonna impersonators have existed since at least the mid-1980s, and were sometimes sorted as "tribute acts".
 As an established artist, Madonna impersonators have seen a notable demand, many of them performing in front of thousands people and visiting several countries in their professional Madonna career as some media outlets have reported.
-Notable Madonna impersonators include Denise Bella Vlasis and Venus D-Lite.
-Others impressionists have included Madonna in their repertoire, such as Tracey Bell, Charlie Hides and Véronic DiCaire.
+Notable Madonna impersonators include Chris America, Denise Bella Vlasis and Venus D-Lite.
+Others impressionists have included Madonna in their repertoire, such as Tracey Bell, Charlie Hides and Véronic DiCaire, while Nadya Ginsburg and Alejandra Bogue dedicated Madonna-inspired monologues.

-First impersonations on Madonna started with her fans, mainly young female audience when they copied Madonna-style and emulated her no later than 1985, and which were counted by millions around the world by that time.
+First impersonations on Madonna started with her fans, mainly young female audience when they copied and emulated her no later than 1985, and which were counted by thousands around the world.
 This phenomenon was later defined as the "Madonna wannabe".
 Prominent look-alikes contests were made and received press coverage.
 An example occurred in 1985 led by Macy's and had Andy Warhol and Nina Blackwood among others as judges.
-The winner, gained nationwide briefly fame as "the best Madonna look-alike" according to MTV.
-Emulation as a flattery representation remains in the Madonna fan community, which is common in fan conventions, tours, themed parties among others cultural manifestations.
-General, imitation to Madonna is seen in several cultural depictions, including competitions, shows and television programs.
+The winner gained nationwide briefly fame as "the best Madonna look-alike" according to MTV.
+Over the years, impersonations on Madonna have been documented among her fandom, through fan conventions, tours, and themed parties among other cultural manifestations, such as competitions and TV shows.

-At some point of her career, Madonna was the most-imitated woman in the world according to American journalist Ricardo Baca.
-Throughout the 21st century, J. Randy Taraborrelli has concurred that she remains as "one of the most emulated female performers in show business history".
-Madonna herself, have dedicated the song "She's Not Me" from her 2008 album Hard Candy, which talks about of being emulated by another woman.
+In early 2000s, J. Randy Taraborrelli considered Madonna as "one of the most emulated female performers in show business history".
+At some stage of her career, American journalist Ricardo Baca also estimated her as the most imitated woman in the world.
 The world record as the largest gathering of people dressed as Madonna at the same time in a single event is 440, registered in the Guinness World Records in 2014.